patf/offbyinfinity/content/posts/sandboxing-imagemagick-with-nsjail.md

     seccomp_string: "USE imagemagick_convert DEFAULT KILL"

 The full configuration for the `convert` binary can be found [here](https://gist.github.com/patf/d4d533e3dd8ff981667405059df99b6b#file-imagemagick-convert-cfg).
-The same gist also includes a configuration for the `identify` binary and for FFmpeg.
+The same gist also includes a configuration for the `identify` binary, for FFmpeg and file(1).

 ## Caging the Elephant